 sij=1-dijmax dij

-Where max dij is the largest phylogenetic in D.
+Where max dij is the largest phylogenetic distance in D.

 Matrix S expresses phylogenetic divergences for each pair of species in the phylogeny.
 Standardizing each sij value in matrix S (including the main diagonal) by column totals, breaks its symmetry, generating the elements qij of matrix Q, as follows: